castaway/dbix-class-book/chapters/03-Describing-database.md

 table.
 The primary key will use a self-incrementing field which most databases supply, so we set `is_auto_increment` to 1.

+Setting the `is_auto_increment` flag to true causes this value to be fetched from the database after a new row is created, and stored in our `Row` object.
+It is also used when translating the schema into SQL `CREATE TABLE` statements, to setup the column appropriately.

 - Line 15

-The username column is a `varchar` datatype which requires a `size` parameter to tell the database the maximum length data in the column can be.
+The `username` column is a `varchar` datatype which requires a `size` parameter to tell the database the maximum length data in the column can be.
+The MySQL `*TEXT` (TINYTEXT, MEDIUMTEXT, LONGTEXT) types can also be used instead, which are character columns with a preset lengths.

+- Line 21 to 24

+The `password` column is another text column, which will store an SHA-1[^sha1] representation of the password.
+The `inflate_passphrase` setting is used to tell the DBIx::Class::InflateColumn::Authen::Passphrase module which type of encryption to use for the passwords.

 - Line 31